RFID tracking pillar page

 RFID Tags versus Barcodes versus QR codes

-Of course, there are many more minor differences, but these are the main ones.
-Depending on the needs of your organization, both solutions can be effective.
-For companies with smaller inventories, cheap barcodes or QR codes and manual labor can do the trick.
-However, if your organization deals with inventories, you should consider looking into RFID.
+Depending on the needs of your company, one or more of these solutions can be effective.
+For brands with smaller inventories, cheap barcodes or QR codes and manual labor can do the trick.
+However, if your company has a large inventory or multiple warehouses, you should consider looking into RFID.

-Over time, various privacy and security concerns have risen.
-One of the biggest concerns is that anyone with a capable RFID reader can read your RFID tags, if they are in proximity (for example, outside the warehouse).
-This can be done even without your knowledge and awareness.
+One of the biggest concerns is that anyone with an RFID reader can read your RFID tags, if they are in proximity (for example, outside your warehouse).
+This could be done even without your knowledge and awareness.

 However, as mentioned before, an important element of the RFID ecosystem is the database.
-Yes, some tags have unique serial numbers that can be read by any reader.
-But if the reader is not connected with the database where their information is stored, that information will be useless.
-Furthermore, since most RFID tags do not have computing power, it will be impossible for a perpetrator to decode encrypted information.
+If the reader is not connected to the database where the data is stored, that information will be useless.
+And since most RFID tags do not have computing power, it’s nearly impossible for a perpetrator to decode encrypted information.

-At the same time, tags must be compatible with the reader.
+Additionally, tags must be compatible with the reader.
 Most times, RFID readers are built specifically to accommodate a specific category of tags.
-For example, low frequency band readers can only read low frequency tags.
+For example, low-frequency band readers can only read low-frequency tags.

-Let’s take a look at how you can improve your processes using this technology and what the benefits of RFID are.
-Among many advantages of RFID tracking, these are some benefits that could greatly improve your warehouse processes:
+Let’s take a look at how you can improve your processes using RFID.
+Among many advantages of RFID tracking, these are a few crucial benefits that could greatly improve your warehouse processes:

-Reduced operational costs: Without RFID tracking, companies typically have to rely on manual labor, which represent significant fixed costs.
-With RFID systems in place, depending on the situation and project, you won’t have to rely on manual labor, leaving more time to your workers to work on tasks that require more specialized skills, thus increasing overall cost-effectiveness.
+Reduced operational costs: Without RFID tracking, event companies typically have to rely on manual labor, which represents significant fixed costs.
+With RFID systems in place, you won’t have to rely on as many people for counting and packing purposes.
+Thus reducing your overhead costs.

 RFID Scanner

-Now, RFID is an exciting technology that’s meant to improve our lives.
-However, let’s not forget it’s still relatively new for most industries, meaning that it may take some time to be improved.
+RFID is still relatively new for most industries, meaning that it may take some time to be improved.
 Here are some of the drawbacks that we encountered so far:

-Density of tags in the warehouse may confuse the reader: Depending on the performance of the reader and the tags, there are situations when readers can get confused if there are too many tags around.
+The density of tags in the warehouse may confuse the reader: Depending on the performance of the reader and the number of tags, there are situations when readers can get confused if there are too many tags around.
 We recommend setting up a special scanning zone in your warehouse, to avoid accidentally scanning unneeded items.
-Getting a reader that only scans items one by one could also help solve this problem.
+Alternatively, getting a reader that only scans items one by one could also help solve this problem.

 Using more than one reader at the same time can confuse the system: This is especially true for companies that deal with considerable levels of stock.
 If you want to speed up your processes and use two or more readers at the same time, make sure to set up anti-collision rules, so that only a specified amount of tags could transmit signals to their assigned reader.

-Certain materials can block the signal: While most materials do not interfere with the signals, there are certain situations where signals can get disrupted.
+Certain materials can block the signal: While most materials do not interfere with the signals, there are certain situations where the signals can be disrupted.
 For example, frequencies are absorbed by liquids, meaning that they won’t reflect signals back.
-Metals are also not recommended, since their nature can sometimes act as antennas that reflect the signals in another direction.
-To avoid possible RFID blockages, make sure to avoid attaching tags to / close to these materials.
+Metals are also not recommended, since they can sometimes act as antennas that reflect the signals in another direction.
+To avoid possible RFID blockages, make sure to avoid attaching tags to or close to these materials.

-Implementation investment is high: Lastly, it’s true that RFID technology requires significant implementation investments.
-Since the technology is still relatively new for the open market, it’s still expensive.
+Implementation investment is high: Lastly, RFID technology indeed requires significant upfront investment.
+Since the technology is still relatively new, it’s expensive.
 For a warehouse with thousands of items, expect an investment in the tens of thousands of dollars.
-A decent RFID reader alone can get up to 3 thousand dollars.
+A decent RFID reader alone can cost up to $3,000.

 MHB AV knows the struggle of keeping track of inventory.
 Having operated for more than 10 years in the event industry in and around the Netherlands, quiet and relaxing days are a rare occurrence.

 For MHB, keeping track of loose and bulk items is often a challenge.
-After the company grew and got involved in multiple projects on a weekly basis, keeping track of hundreds of cables became an almost impossible task.
+After the company grew and got involved in multiple projects every week, keeping track of hundreds of cables became an almost impossible task.
 To overcome this challenge, the company decided to implement RFID, in aid to their traditional methods of scanning.

 After successfully implementing RFID in their daily operations, MHB saw an impressive improvement in their time spent scanning equipment (an impressive 91,6% decrease in time spent scanning), as well as in finding lost items from previous projects.